PAKISTANI AND INDIAN STUDENTS

 Mornings will be spent in master classes led by experts in various fields with a focus on creative writing and narrative.
 Master classes—two-to-three hour sessions on a particular aspect of writing, identity, communication, or study—allow for the widest possible array of topics, and a schedule tailored to participants.
-Afternoons will be reserved for generative writing sessions led by faculty mentors, as well as panels and discussions designed to work through discussion of identity and cultural biases, and promote team-building and collaboration.
+Afternoons will be reserved for generative writing sessions led by mentors, as well as panels and discussions designed to work through discussion of identity and cultural biases, and promote team-building and collaboration.
 Evenings may include literary readings, open mic night, movies, special workshops focused on slam poetry, screenwriting, graphic novels, or other topics, as well as free time to write and socialize, and other programming to be determined.
-Also, participants will spend an afternoon at Lake Macbride State Park, where they may swim, paddle boat, share a picnic lunch, and spend time in unstructured conversation and relationship building.
+Also, participants will spend an afternoon at a nearby lake, where they may swim, paddle boat, share a picnic lunch, and spend time in unstructured conversation and relationship building.

 Do you offer writing workshops with focuses on countries other than India and Pakistan?

-In 2019, the Summer Institute will only offer workshops focused on these countries.
+The Summer Institute will only offer workshops focused on these countries.